patawayan/pokedex/README.md

 #### About Tab

 The Pokemon Species data will only start being retrieved once the base Pokemon data is done loading.

 While the species data is not available yet, a Spinner is displayed inside the tab under `Height`.

 ---

 #### Base Stats Tab

-The numerical value of each stat is used to set the length of the green bars of each stat.
+The numerical value of each stat is used to set the length of the green bars of each stat (i.e. 20 HP results in a green bar with `20px` width).

-Except for when the value surpasses the length of it's container (e.g. high HP pokemon like `Blissey`).
+Except for when the value surpasses the length of it's container (example: high HP pokemon like `Blissey`).
 In that case, the green bar is limited to the max width of the parent container.

 ---

 #### Evolution Tab

 Reuses the Pokemon List Item component to display the evolution chain in a mini PokeList.
 Clicking on a pokemon in the chain then redirects to that pokemon's details screen.

 ## Live Deployment